When was the last time you logged into Google Analytics?

 I’m not going to lie.
 I still don’t log in every day.

-But two times a week?
+But at least once a week?
 Yes I do.

-Make Google Analytics a central part of your website and digital marketing efforts.
+If you make Google Analytics a central part of your website and digital marketing efforts, then you’re on your way to website success.

 How Can Google Analytics Help You?